Site investigation

 - Aurecon Australasia Pty Ltd (with Senversa) is the contaminated land specialist leading the Program investigation at Camden Airport.

-- The Program investigation at Camden Airport commenced in March 2024 and is anticipated to take approximately two years to complete.
+- The Program investigation at Camden Airport commenced in March 2024 and is anticipated to take approximately three years to complete.

 - The investigation will address potential sources of PFAS at the airport, as well as potential migration pathways to receptors both on and off airport.

-- An accredited contaminated land auditor, Geosyntec Consultants, has been engaged by the department to independently audit the investigation to ensure compliance with relevant regulations, national guidance and best practice.
+- An accredited contaminated land auditor from Geosyntec Consultants, has been engaged by the department to independently audit the investigation to ensure compliance with relevant regulations, national guidance and best practice.

 - Airport participation in the Program is voluntary.
 Camden Airport signed a Memorandum of Understanding with the department to join the Program on 15 March 2023.